 Enbridge's economic impact on Texas

-As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.
+As the world’s population grows, we’ll need all forms of energy—oil, natural gas, renewables—to meet rising global energy demand.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
-In 2017:
+In 2022:

-- Across the United States, our growth capital spending totaled more than $3.39 billion, while our operating and administrative expenditures exceeded $6.1 billion.
+- Across the United States, Enbridge’s capital expenditures totaled nearly $2 billion, while our operating and administrative expenditures totaled nearly $3.4 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2017:
+In 2022:

-- On a national scale, Enbridge had an American workforce of 5,117 permanent and temporary employees, and provisioned contractors, at year’s end, and paid nearly $393 million in base salary to our permanent and temporary employees in the U.S.
+- On a national scale, Enbridge had an American workforce of 4,132 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $367.3 million in total wages to our permanent and temporary employees in the U.S.

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2017:
+In 2022:

-- Enbridge paid $39.9 million in sales-and-use taxes, $312,600 in corporate income tax, and $626,400 in other taxes (including payroll tax, fuel tax, and excise tax) to the state of Texas; and
+- Enbridge paid $12.6 million in sales-and-use taxes, more than $1.3 million in corporate income tax, and $707,900 in payroll taxes across Texas.

-- On a national scale, Enbridge paid $453.5 million in property taxes, $75 million in sales and use taxes, $22.2 million in corporate income tax, and $49.9 million in other taxes (including payroll tax, fuel tax, and excise tax) across the U.S., for a total of $600.8 million.
+- On a national scale, Enbridge paid $580.1 million in property tax, $123.4 million in corporate income tax, $56.6 million in sales-and-use taxes, and $48.8 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $809.1 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2017:

-- Across the U.S., Enbridge invested nearly $7.1 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across the U.S., through our Fueling Futures program, Enbridge invested nearly $6.4 million in communities near our pipelines, projects and facilities in 2022 through grants, sponsorships, and employee volunteering and giving.

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada (including campaigns in Houston, North and East Texas and the U.S. Gulf Coast totalling $1.8 million) raised $7.2 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised $3.5 million in 2022.
+That total, which includes employee donations, special events and corporate matching, helps sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.